Yousof27/Project8/README.md

-# 🚀 Project 8
+# 🚀 Project 8 - Elzero JavaScript Profile

-Elzero JavaScript Project
+Built a user profile interface with personalized settings using HTML5, CSS3, and JavaScript.
+Implemented color themes, layout preferences, and other options with LocalStorage to persist user data.
+Focused on DOM manipulation, state handling, and real-time UI updates.

 <br/>